-- undermine the confidentiality of any discussions with the Senior Management Team or between Senior Officers and other Members; - compromise Officers' professional responsibility to advise Members that a particular course of action should not be pursued; - abrogate Officer responsibility for action taken under Delegated Powers. - (2) There will also be a close working relationship between senior officers and the Chairman of the Scrutiny Panel within the remit of scrutiny of executive functions.
+Management Team or between Senior Officers and other Members;

+- compromise Officers' professional responsibility to advise Members that a particular course of action should not be pursued; - abrogate Officer responsibility for action taken under Delegated Powers. - (2) There will also be a close working relationship between senior officers and the Chairman of the Scrutiny Panel within the remit of scrutiny of executive functions.

-10. Constructive Criticism/Complaints
+10 Constructive Criticism/Complaints

 - (1) It is important that there should be mutual courtesy between Members and Officers.
 It is important that there are reasonable standards of courtesy and no Member or Officer should seek to take unfair advantage of their position. - (2) Members and Officers should not criticise or undermine respect for the other at Council Meetings or at any other meeting they attend in their capacity as a Councillor or Council employee. - (3) Members should not raise matters relating to the conduct or capability of an individual Council Officer or Officers collectively at meetings held in public. - (4) Members when acting in their official capacity must comply with the Council's Social Media Policy and should not use social media to abuse, harass or undermine respect for officers.
-Officers should not use social media to criticise or undermine respect for Members and must comply with the Council's Social Media Policy at all times. - (5) If a Member believes that they have not been treated with proper courtesy or has a concern about the conduct or capability of an Officer, they should raise the matter with a Director.
-If they are not satisfied with the action that has been taken in response to this, they may raise the matter with the Chief Executive who will look into the matter afresh.
-If the Chief Executive believes that there is a case to answer the Chief Executive may determine the action to be taken which might include the Council's formal disciplinary procedures.
-If the Officer concerned is the Chief Executive then the Member should raise the matter with their Group Leader, who should initially discuss the issue with the Chief Executive. - (6) If an Officer feels that they have not been treated with respect or is concerned about any action or statement in relation to them or a colleague by a Member, or conduct of a Member, the Officer should raise the matter with a Director.
-If the Officer is not satisfied with any action that has been taken as a result, the Officer should raise the matter with the Chief Operating Officer or the Executive Director.
-If there is a serious case to answer the Chief Operating Officer / Executive Director, with the agreement of the Chief Executive, may request that the matter be investigated through the Council's Governance and Audit Committee's procedures. - (7) Where an Officer or Member is concerned about potential unlawful conduct of an Officer or Member, the Council's Whistleblowing Policy may also be relevant.
-Nevertheless, the procedure outlined in this Protocol should be first reference where possible.
+Officers should not use social media to criticise or undermine respect for Members and must comply with the Council's Social Media Policy at all times. - (5) If a Member believes that he/she has not been treated with proper courtesy or has a concern about the conduct or capability of an Officer, he/she should raise the matter with the respective Assistant Director.
+If he/she is not satisfied with the action that has been taken in response to this, he/she may raise the matter with the Chief Executive who will look into the matter afresh.
+If the Chief Executive believes that there is a case to answer he/she may determine the action to be taken which might include the Council's formal disciplinary procedures.
+If the Officer concerned is the Chief Executive then the Member should raise the matter with their Group Leader, who should initially discuss the issue with the Chief Executive. - (6) If an Officer feels that he/she has not been treated with respect or is concerned about any action or statement relating to him/herself or a colleague by a Member, or conduct of a Member, the Officer should raise the matter with his/her Assistant Director.
+If the Officer is not satisfied with any action that has been taken as a result, the Officer should raise the matter with his/her Executive Director.
+If there is a serious case to answer the Executive Director, with the agreement of the Chief Executive, may request that the matter be investigated through the Council's Governance and Audit Committee's procedures. - (7) Where an Officer or Member is concerned about potential unlawful conduct of an Officer or Member, the Council's Whistleblowing Policy may also be relevant.
+Nevertheless, the procedure outlined in this protocol should be first reference where possible.

-11. Members' access to information and to Council documents
+11 Members' access to information and to Council documents